Frequently Asked Questions

 You can use estimated income.
 You will be able to make corrections to your FAFSA, but you want to make sure that you submit the FAFSA as early as possible so that you don't miss out on any early aid deadlines.

-If a paid preparer completed your taxes, you can request a copy from them.
+If a paid repairer completed your taxes, you can request a copy from them.
 You are also able to request a tax printout from the IRS.
 You can print a copy of Form 4506-T from the IRS website to request a transcript.

 You will need to contact the IRS and request proof from them that you did not file taxes for the year in question.
 Form 4506-T, if needed, may be used for this purpose.
 The IRS phone number is 1-800-829-1040.